 The third side of the quad became the new education wing and was dedicated on June 8, 1958.
 It has been the most used of all the buildings.
 The chapel side of the quad never became a reality, but in 1991 a chapel was created out of the old boardroom behind the sanctuary and was named in honor of Dr. Harry W. Eberts, Jr. following his retirement from the ministry and Westminster in 1991.

 The past twenty years have been full of ups and downs, but evidence of God's activity is apparent.
 The expansion of our music ministry to include a FIVE at FIVE concert series that is free to all has revealed the beauty and wonder of God's love through music.
-The creation of the Celtic Garden has given our a neighbors a place to refelct on the beauty of God's Creation.
+The creation of the Celtic Garden has given our a neighbors a place to reflect on the beauty of God's Creation.
 The installation of a beautiful new Schantz Organ has enhanced our music ministry.
-The creation of the WPC Golf Invitational in support of Camp Promise, a hospice camp for kids, has given hope to children.
 And over the years many special gifts of time, talent, and treasure have been given that have allowed us to increase our ministry, expand our staff, and ensure the long term viability of our building.

 God has been good to Westminster, and throughout its history the people of Westminster have sought to respond to that goodness by passing it on to others.
 Our past, present, and future, remain in God's capable hands.